What To Do When Installing a New Toilet

 When something does go wrong with your toilet, however, you need to know what to do.
 Do you need to replace your toilet, or can it be repaired?

-There are a few general guidelines about what problems determine whether you need to repair or replace your toilet.
+However, in this article we will discuss the general guidelines of toilet problems and help you determine whether you need to repair, or replace your toilet.

 - A blocked toilet

 A blocked toilet is usually something that can be repaired – and you may be able to do it yourself.
 Perhaps someone in the house is using too much paper or flushing things down that they shouldn’t be.
 Have a read of ways to prevent a blocked toilet.
 In most cases, a blocked toilet can be repaired.